 The New 52

-Unlike other versions, Clark and Lois are just friends, with the two not dating or showing romantic interest in each other.
-Superman’s shown dating Wonder Woman (for ill-conceived reasons), while Lois has someone else as her boyfriend.
+Unlike other versions, Clark and Lois aren’t shown as dating each other.
+Instead, Superman’s shown dating Wonder Woman (for ill-conceived reasons), while Lois (early on in the reboot) had someone else as her boyfriend.

 That about sums up the major comic first meetings.
 Of course, there’s various other “first meetings” from other media, including the movies, TV shows, etc.